Little Bushey

 Little Bushey was a settlement in its own right until interwar development blurred the lines between it, Bushey and the Heath.

 What became Little Bushey Lane was the thoroughfare from Aldenham to Bushey Heath.
-It stretched from Elstree Road to Aldenham Road and across farm land to Aldenham and until the thirties had more farms than residences: From Little Bushey Farm where Woodfield Rise is now, right down to Bushey Grove Farm opposite the cemetery.
+It stretched from Elstree Road to Aldenham Road and across farm land to Aldenham and until the thirties had more farms than residences: From Little Bushey Farm where Woodfield Rise is now, right down to Bushey Grange Farm opposite the cemetery.
 And until the late 19th century it was part of Aldenham parish rather than Bushey.

 You would be forgiven for not realising all this, as the only remaining acknowledgment are the destination boards on buses - a tradition carried on by Sullivan Buses on the 306.